-Bob was the bands guitarist throughout its most popular 'Classic' era.
-After two years out he was then in the band from 1980 through to 2002.
+Bob was the bands guitarist throughout its most popular 'Classic' mid 70's era and then from 1980 all the way through to 2002 when he retired from music.
 His influence cannot be understated.
 Peter described him as 'Mr Steeleye' as all his efforts and ambitions in music were satisfied by being in Steeleye.
-He very rarely did anything outside musically apart from his 1977 Concept album project with Peter Knight - 'The King of Elflands Daughter' which was narrated by Christopher Lee.
+He very rarely did anything outside Steeleye musically apart from his 1977 Concept album project with Peter Knight - 'The King of Elflands Daughter' which was narrated by Christopher Lee.

-Bob started out in a number of small pop/rock bands in the 60's, including backing Paul Raven who later became Gary Glitter.
+Bob started out in a number of small pop/rock bands in the 60's, including backing Paul Raven.
 He was interested in bringing pop sensibilities into traditional music and did some folk club gigs with Peter Knight.
-Once Pete when off to Steeleye Bob was disillusioned with music, becoming an office worker before Pete asked him 2 years later to join him in Steeleye.
+Once Pete went off to join Steeleye Bob was disillusioned with music, becoming an office worker before Pete asked him 2 years later to join him in Steeleye.

-Bob's influence on the bands success was very significant as not only did he realise the potential of Gaudete when he heard it in a Church, but he was responsible for almost all the Group's big ballads which became their signature sound and are still heard in the set list today.
-Long Lankin; Thomas the Rhymer; King Henry; Alison Gross; Tam Lin were all devised, arranged, often with newly written melodies by Bob.
+Bob's influence on the bands success was very significant as not only did he realise the commercial potential of Gaudete when he heard it in Church, but he was responsible for almost all the Group's big ballads which became their signature sound and are still dominate the set list today.
+Long Lankin; Thomas the Rhymer; King Henry; Alison Gross; Tam Lin were all devised, arranged, often with newly written melodies, by Bob.
 These 5 songs have all appeared in 2019 concerts.

 In keeping with his wish for privacy, once he retired from the band due to ill health he completely retired from Music and has not done any interviews or been 'seen' since apart from the recent short 50th Anniversary DVD documentary.
 The only other exception to this was that the Band asked him to contribute to the 'Wintersmith' project as they knew he loved Terry Pratchett.
 He wrote 'Ancient eyes' and 'The Wee Free Men' and sung backing vocals.
 Even better are his demo versions that appear on the Wintersmith 'Deluxe' CD where plays and sings.